In progress City project

 Within the entire City, there are four main sources of GHG emissions.
 The main sources and the percentage of GHG emissions they account for include:

-Bar graph showing the greenhouse gas (GHG) emissions emitted residential, commercial and industrial buildings, transportation, community waste and industrial processes from 1990 to 2021 and the target rates for 2030 and 2050.
+Bar graph showing the greenhouse gas (GHG) emissions emitted by buildings, transportation, waste and industrial processes from 2018 to 2024, compared to 1990 and target rates for 2030 and 2050.
 The emission rates are measured in million metric tonnes.

 View all projects